-Dr Forget Chaterera-Zambuko - Assistant Professor in Records Management & Archival Science - Referee for the L3 internhips and for the Master in Records Management and Archival Studies programme forget.zambuko@sorbonne.ae
+Dr. Forget Chaterera-Zambuko - Assistant Professor in RM & Archival Science - Referee for the BRMAS L3 & L2 students - Forget.
+Zambuko@sorbonne.ae

-Dr Forget Chaterera-Zambuko is a Doctor of Literature and Philosophy in Information Science.
+Dr. Forget Chaterera-Zambuko is a Doctor of Literature and Philosophy in Information Science.
 She holds a Master in Information Science, Masters in Museum Studies, Bachelor Honours Degree in Archaeology and a Postgraduate Diploma in Tertiary Education.
-She is currently a Lecturer in the Department of Records and Archives Management at the National University of Science and Technology (NUST) in Zimbabwe, an affiliated Research Fellow in the Department of Information Science at the University of South Africa (UNISA) and a Postdoctoral Fellow in the History Department at Sorbonne University in Abu Dhabi.
+She was Lecturer in the Department of Records and Archives Management at the National University of Science and Technology (NUST) in Zimbabwe.
+She is a Research Fellow at the Department of Information Science at the University of South Africa (UNISA).
 She is a rated researcher in the Y category by the National Research Foundation of South Africa.
-Forget Chaterera-Zambuko serves in the International Council on Archives' (ICA) New Professional Programme (2019 - 2020 cohort).
+Forget Chaterera-Zambuko served in the International Council on Archives' (ICA) New Professional Programme (2019 - 2020 cohort).
 She was Zimbabwe's lead researcher for the InterPARES Project Africa Team Phase four.
 Her research interests include access and use of documentary heritage, displaced archives, archival diplomatics, blockchain and other emerging technologies.
 She is a prolific researcher who has published journal articles, book chapters and presented her research findings in local, regional and international conferences, seminars and workshops.

-Dr Victor Kabata - Postdoc in Records Managment & Archival Science - Referee for the Foundation Year Programme victor.kabata@sorbonne.ae
+Dr. Victor Kabata - Post-Doc in RM & Archival Science - Referee for the BRMAS L1 students - Victor.Kabata@sorbonne.Ae

-Dr Victor Kabata is a holder of Doctor of Philosophy in Information Studies, a Masters in Records Management and Archives Administration and a Bachelor of Science Degree in Information Science.
+Dr. Victor Kabata is a holder of Doctor of Philosophy in Information Studies, a Masters in Records Management and Archives Administration and a Bachelor of Science Degree in Information Science.
 He is currently a Principal Archivist at Kenya National Archives, a lecturer at the Department of Education at the University of Embu, Kenya and a Postdoctoral Fellow in the History Department at Sorbonne University, Abu Dhabi.
 Victor is a prolific researcher who has contributed to the academic discourse of information science through academic publications and conference presentations.
 His research interests are records management, information for development, freedom of information, cloud computing, data protection among others.